Honghan/NapEasy/README.md

 # NapEasy
 NapEasy is an automated PDF highlighting tool designed to support faster curation of case studies and reviews on Parkinson's and Alzheimer's disease.
 Now, it has been deployed as a web server at [http://napeasy.org](http://napeasy.org), which allows the user to highlight selected papers from the PubMed Central (PMC) Open Access dataset.
 Visit the [website](http://napeasy.org) for detail.
-You can also check the following instructions for getting the tool running on your own environment.
+You can also check the following instructions for getting the tool running in your own environment.

 ## Prerequisite
 Follow this [wiki page](https://github.com/Honghan/NapEasy/wiki) to install required libraries